Fortified Churches of Transylvania

 This, by the way, was the only one of the fortified churches where we saw souvenir stalls set up in the village outside.

 We didn’t actually plan to visit Bunesti; we just happened upon it.
-It’s not one of the UNESCO-listed churches, but it is one of an additional group of about 15 that are supported by European Union funds.
+It’s not part of the UNESCO World Heritage group of churches, but it is one of an additional group of about 15 that are supported by European Union funds.

 Yet Bunesti was just as interesting as the UNESCO ones.
 Its church (late 13th century Romanesque) has an ornate carved altar.
 It’s quite tall inside, and the end opposite the altar holds two stories of balconies, intricately painted in an only slightly less primitive style than the paintings at the smaller church in Viscri.
 It was fortified later, in about 1500.